ULHT-CM-2021-22/LOTR-Characters/README.md

 * OkHttp + Gson - Higher level but still close to the "wire"
 * Retrofit - Highest level

+You can change the method that is used in MainActivity.onStart()

 ## Automated tests

 Includes JUnit tests for the 3 methods.
-You can test the actual API request without the emulator!
+You can test the actual API request without running the emulator!

 Disclaimer: The API calls should be mocked but, in this case, the idea is to experiment with the real API.
-And the number of characters in Tolkien's books shouldn't change in the future :)
+And the number of characters in Tolkien's books shouldn't change in the future, anyway :)

 ## Some remarks